 The elementary children are given opportunities to work together or alone, to pursue individual or group interests.
 Their teacher facilitates creativity, independent thinking, and personal responsibility.

 The core curriculum in the Lower Elementary Program consists of Language, Mathematics, Science, Geography, History, and Foreign Languages.
 Some examples of what each area entails can be found below.

-Math, Language Arts, and French/ Arabic are covered in the morning.
-The children are given a great deal of free choice in determining their educational paths, but there are supportive limits.
+Math, Language Arts and Foreign languages are covered in the morning.
+The children are given a great deal of free choice in determining their educational paths but there are supportive limits.
 As the children develop independent work skills, we negotiate certain requirements while seeing that all the core areas are covered during the year.
 The children work with the teachers to determine how and when their goals will be met as they assume more responsibility and need less supervision.

-We adhere to the Montessori curriculum but we feel we must also reflect Indian Education Board standards of performance so that when our students leave for other schools they will be secure in their new environments.
-To insure this, we administer standardized tests to the children yearly to teach them test taking skills and strategies that they will need in the future.
+We adhere to the Montessori curriculum but we feel we must also reflect the Indian Education Board standards of performance, so that when our students leave for other schools they will be secure in their new environments.
+To ensure this, we administer informal and internal checkpoints to the children yearly to teach them test taking skills and strategies that they will need in the future.